louis-quaintance/ti-uiautomator/README.md

 Create a new class in package com.ti.uiautomator using the following naming convention FunctionalAreaNameTest.java e.g. HomeScreenTest

-This class must override the setUp() and implement runTests() calling super.runTests() in process, see HomeScreenTest.java for example
+This class must override the setUp() and implement runTests() calling super.runTests() in the process, see HomeScreenTest.java for example

 Then write your features in the features folder e.g. if you were adding AppSettingsAreaTest.java create a feature file named appsettingsarea.feature (note lower case)